Kale-Ko/EJCL/README.md

 This includes a `SimpleFileConfig` which is an unstructured config that stores key/value pairs in a very simple format `{key}={value}` and may lead to errors if special characters are used.

-There is also `BJSLFileConfig` which is a structured config that stores data in different common formats (JSON, Yaml, Toml, XML, CSV, Java Properties, and Json Smile)\
+There is also `BJSLFileConfig` which is a structured config that stores data in different common formats (JSON, YAML, TOML, XML, CSV, Java Properties, and Json Smile)\
 Each of these different formats can be used with their respective classes `{format}FileConfig`

 ### MySQL Server